grc-iit/ChronoLog/GrafanaStream/README.md

 - **Purpose:** This is the interface used for the streaming backends, it is generic so it can be re-used for api v2

 #### StreamingScripts/Transform.h and Transform.cpp
-- **Purpose:** This converts the chronolog events into TelemetryBatch customised for the influx sink
+- **Purpose:** This converts the ChronoLog events into TelemetryBatch customised for the Influx sink
 - **How it works:** It parses the payloads per story, adds tags (chronicle, story) and attaches the event timestamp (ns).
 It produces properly escaped line protocol ready for Influx

 #### GrafanaInfluxSetup/
 - **Purpose:** This contains all the references for setting up Grafana and Influx
-- The docker compose is for launching the containers
+- File `docker-compose.yml` is for launching the containers
-- The .env defines the env variables needed by the setup yml scripts
+- File `.env` defines the env variables needed by the setup yml scripts
-- The dashboards/..json is the json used for templating and auto provisioning the Grafana dashboard on start up so no manual intervention is needed on the UI
+- File `dashboards/chronolog_telemetry.json` is the json used for templating and auto provisioning the Grafana dashboard on start up so no manual intervention is needed on the UI
-- The provisioning/datasources/datasource.yml has all the details for provisioning the influxdb data source
+- File `provisioning/datasources/datasource.yml` has all the details for provisioning the InfluxDB data source
-- The provisioning/dashboards/chronolog/yml has all the details for provisioning grafana
+- File `provisioning/dashboards/chronolog.yml` has all the details for provisioning Grafana

 ### 2. Environment setup
 Launch the below commands on your terminal to get the session ready